 The court acknowledged the importance of the issues being raised by the gig economy for all Ontarians.
 Determining whether individuals, in similar work as the Uber drivers, are properly considered independent contractors or employees, and, as such, entitled to the protections of the ESA has significant and increasing public policy implications.
 Consequently, the Court held that this important should be decided in Ontario.

 The Court of Appeal also found Uber’s arbitration clause unconscionable.
-To dispute even the smallest issue, Uber drivers would be required to pay $14,500 U.S. up front, while shouldering the additional costs of traveling to, and staying in, Amsterdam.
-The Court concluded the arbitration clause presented circumstances that were: 1) grossly unfair; 2) took advantage of the Uber driver’s lack of legal advice or suitable advice; 3) underscored the overwhelming power imbalance between Uber and its drivers; and 4) permitted Uber to take advantage of this vulnerability.
+To dispute even the smallest issue, Uber drivers would be required to pay $14,500.00 USD up front, while shouldering the additional costs of travelling to, and staying in, Amsterdam.
+The Court concluded the arbitration clause presented circumstances that were: 1) grossly unfair; 2) took advantage of the Uber driver’s lack of legal advice or suitable advice; 3) underscored the overwhelming power imbalance between Uber and its drivers; and, 4) permitted Uber to take advantage of this vulnerability.
 On the basis of this 4-part test, the Court ruled the clause unconscionable.
 It is interesting to note that the Court compared the relative bargaining power of Uber drivers, in this case, with consumers.
 Given the implications of this case for workers in the gig economy, this will be a case to watch.